Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   Improved a performance in version for Unix.
+   ChakraCore was updated to version 1.11.1.

    =============
    DOCUMENTATION